 Take A Visit to the Esse Purse Museum

 Did you know Little Rock is home to the only purse museum in the nation?
-In fact, the only other purse museums in the world are in Amsterdam and Seoul.
-The Esse Purse Museum opened last summer and showcases ‘the evolution of the 20th-century American woman-decade by decade-through the bags she carried and the contents within.’
+In fact, the only other purse museums in the world is in Seoul.
+The Esse Purse Museum showcases "the evolution of the 20th century American woman decade by decade through the bags she carried and the contents within."
 The purses are arranged by decade (1900-1999) in a beautiful and modern space.

 Each case showcases not only purses but contents of what was inside them so visitors can get a look into what was happening in the lives of women in each era.
 Esse, which means “to be” in Latin, grew out of a traveling exhibit selected from owner Anita Davis’s expansive and impressive personal collection of bags.
 Davis is also the founder of the Bernice Garden and both that and the museum are located in the SoMa, Southside Main Street, neighborhood of Little Rock.

 SoMa is a historic district located south of Interstate 630 from the core of downtown.
 The area has seen momentous revitalization and is currently a walkable, family-friendly hot spot in the city.
 It is home to creative and colorful murals, and spots like the Bernice Garden, which bring a touch of whimsy to the area and houses artistic sculptures, a farmer’s market, and is a popular venue for events.